mauricext4fs/vagrant-vscode/README.md

 # Vagrant-VSCode Development Environment

-The easiest way to get a whole development environment localy (especially important when working on unreliable internet or none at all) is to use Vagrant and Virtualbox.
+The easiest way to get a whole development environment localy especially important when working on unreliable internet or none... when you are flying for example is to use Vagrant and Virtualbox with it's own vritual network adapter.

 During the box setup, your .ssh directory from your home dir will be copied over on the vagrant user inside the virtual machine.
 Therefore, all the